Rave Master: Plot

-In 0015, the world is corrupted by Dark Brings, evil stones that bestow powerful magic with different abilities to their owners.
+In 0015, the world is corrupted by Dark Brings, (Note: Known as "Shadow Stones" in the English anime dub.) evil stones that bestow powerful magic with different abilities to their owners.
 The Dark Brings are used by the Raregroove Kingdom, which is opposed by the Symphonia Kingdom with the five Rave stones.
-Shiba Roses, the Rave Master, attempts to destroy Sinclaire, the "mother" of all of the Dark Brings, with the Ten Commandments sword.
+Shiba Roses, the Rave Master, attempts to destroy Sinclaire, the "mother" of all of the Dark Brings, with the Ten Powers Sword.
+(Note: Known as the "Ten Commandments" (テン・コマンドメンツ) in Japanese, and the "Decaforce Sword" in the English anime dub.)
 However, the aftermath causes a massive explosion known as Overdrive, destroying one-tenth of the known world.
 Shiba, protected from the disaster by his special guardian "dog" Plue, holds onto the Rave required to power his sword.
 Plue and the four remaining Raves, however, get scattered around the world.

 Fifty years later, sixteen-year-old Haru Glory lives on the peaceful Garage Island with his older sister, Cattleya.
-Shortly after Haru accidentally fishes Plue up, Shiba arrives wishing to reclaim Plue, but a group from the terrorist organization Demon Card arrives to kill Shiba.
-Shiba recognizes Haru as the second Rave Master, entrusting the Ten Commandments, Plue, and his Rave to him.
+Shortly after Haru accidentally fishes Plue up, Shiba arrives wishing to reclaim Plue, but a group from the terrorist organization Demon Card (Note: Known as the "Shadow Guard" in the English anime dub.) arrives to kill Shiba.
+Shiba recognizes Haru as the second Rave Master and entrusts the Ten Powers, Plue, and his Rave to him.
 Seeking power to defeat Demon Card, Haru and Plue set off on a journey to find the missing Rave stones.
-Upon arriving at the mainland, Haru gradually amasses a group of friends and allies, including an amnesiac girl named Elie, who harbors a magical energy known as Etherion within her body.
+Upon arriving at the mainland, Haru gradually amasses a group of friends and allies, including a girl named Elie, who harbors a magical energy known as Etherion within her body.
 During his showdown with Demon Card's leader, Gale "King" Raregroove, Haru reunites with his absent father, Gale Glory, who helps him defeat King, but sacrifices himself to save his son from the destruction of King's headquarters.

 Some time later, Demon Card is reestablished by King's son, Lucia, who wishes to capture Elie to use Etherion.
-While facing Demon Card, Haru's group learns of a mythical creature known as Endless, which threatens mankind by provoking another Overdrive, and can only be destroyed with Etherion.
-Using all Sinclaires, Lucia absorbs Endless with the goal of destroying the world, which is actually a parallel dimension created by his ancestor after the original was ruined by a plague, cursing his family as a result.
+While facing Demon Card, Haru's group learns of a mythical creature known as Endless, which threatens mankind by provoking another Overdrive, which can only be destroyed by Etherion.
+Using the Sinclaires, Lucia absorbs Endless with the goal of destroying the world, which is actually a parallel dimension created by his ancestor after the original was ruined by a plague, cursing his family as a result.
 To avoid another Overdrive, Haru and his friends oppose Lucia and his strongest forces at the mystical Star Memory.
 Although Haru defeats Lucia, he is absorbed by Endless and convinces Elie to destroy it at the apparent cost of his life.
 One year later, Elie has lost her memories of Haru, and she and the others visit his grave.
 Haru appears alive thanks to the Star Memory's magic and reunites with Elie, who then remembers him.
 The warriors go their separate ways, with Haru and Elie returning to Garage Island to live together.